Lubbock man confesses to road rage shooting, charged with assault

 The documents said officers were called to the 9th Street and Monticello Avenue area on calls of a civil disturbance.
 Officers were told by the victim he had been shot at and later found a bullet hole in the side of the victim’s pickup truck.

 The documents said the victim was involved in a “road rage” incident in West Lubbock with Wilson.
-The documents accused Wilson of rolling down his window threatneding the vicitm with a gun.
+The documents accused Wilson of rolling down his window and threatening the victim with a gun.

-The vicitm aattempted to speed up to create distance between the victim and Wilson.
-Wilson was able to catch up the vicitm shot the driver’s side door of the vicitm’s truck.
+The victim attempted to speed up to create distance between the victim and Wilson.
+Wilson was able to catch up with the victim and shot the driver’s side door of the victim’s truck.

-Officers were able to locate Wilson and where later he confessed to a shooting at the vicitm’s truck.
-He was placed in police custody and taken to the Lubbock County Dentetion Center.
+Officers were able to locate Wilson, and where later, he confessed to a shooting at the victim’s truck.
+He was placed in police custody and taken to the Lubbock County Detention Center.

-He was charged with aggravated assault involving a firearm and several other charged.
+He was charged with aggravated assault involving a firearm and several other charges.
 As of Wednesday afternoon, he remained at the LCDC on a $50,000 bond.